 Who Needs An Employee Benefit Plan Audit?

 The “80-120 Participant Rule” explains that some large plans may be able to waive the audit requirement in certain circumstances.
-In order to waive the requirement, a company must meet the following criteria:
+In order to waive the requirement, a company must meet the following criteria:- Your organization or business had less than 100 participants in the previous plan year and was therefore able to waive the audit requirement; and

 - You currently have 80 to 120 eligible participants in your employee benefit plan.